king-Alex-d-great/CryptoPortfolioManager/readme.md

 D - Key dependencies were injected across the project to remove the hassle of a tightly coupled system <br />

 ### Implementation

-The design goal of this application is to create a system that delegates responsibility to relevant parts.
+The design goal of this application is to create a system that delegates responsibility to relevant parts. <br />
+To do that I have broken it down into: <br />

+- Presentation Layer : handles user interaction and delegation of user request
+- Business Logic Layer : handles actual logic to streamline the app to its specification
+- Data Access Layer : handles interaction with the data store

 Lets look at how I implemented the various part of the system.

-#### The Repository Class (CsvHandler)
+#### The Repository Class (CsvHandler) - Data Access Layer

 The Repository is the only class that has access to the the data store (in this case the csv file).
 It has private properties and methods to set and store the content of the CSV file and then protected getter-functions to expose the retrieved data.
 Its is an abstract class designed to follow the singleton design principle and the Open-close principle (open for extension, close for modification)

-#### The RequestService Class
+#### The RequestService Class - Data Access Layer

 This extends the Repository class and implements the IRequestService.
 The purpose of this class is to exposes additional repository functions to manipulate stored CSV data.

-#### The Controller Class
+#### The Controller Class - Business Logic Layer

 The class removes dependency by using the IRequestService Abstraction via Dependency Injection.<br />
 This means if the requirements for this project ever changes, all we need to do is ensure that the new class is implementing IRequestService. <br />
 The controller class implements IController.
 The reason for this is to allow us use it via dependency injection. <br />
 It uses an IRequestService class to handle requests from the user of the application.

-#### The Application Class
+#### The Application Class : Presentation Layer

 This class recieves a controller instance via dependency injection. <br /> It sends requests and receives responses from the controller instance.
 It has several private methods and exposes one public function to kick start the application.